Sensaphone/ValuStor/README.md

 In order to maximize performance of the store functionality by using a (nearly) lockless design, a few design trade-offs were made:
-1. If the backlog receives two entries with the same key, it will not remove the older one.
+1. The backlog won't remove the older of multiple entries with the same key.
+This slightly reduces backlog performance.
-   They will be applied in chronological order, however, so eventually the newer one will replace the older.
-1. Older backlog entries may be processed after newer successful non-backlogged `store()` requests.
-   The default backlog mode should not be used if losing backlogged data is more acceptable than the chance of having overwritten newer data.
-   You can configure `store()` requests to only use the backlog.
-   While this reduces maximum performance, it eliminates any data consistency issues.
-1. `retrieve()` does not check the backlog.
+2. `retrieve()` does not check the backlog.
-1. If the client cannot connect to a server and never has, failed `store()` calls will use the backlog queue.
+3. If the client cannot connect to a server and never has, failed `store()` calls will use the backlog queue.
    Even if the server becomes accessible, the backlog thread will not begin to process automatically.
    The backlog processing will only being once the first `store()` call is successful.